 People who use drugs are at the forefront of this continuous battle against both toxic supply and the war on drug users more broadly.
 They are also struggling to hire defense lawyers for drug charges in Boston, if they are convicted with drug abuse.
 As host Garth Mullins and the Crackdown team emphasize, we must listen to and learn from instances of resistance and solidarity.
 This includes examples from the Lower Mainland where people who use drugs stood up when life-saving Overdose Prevention Sites (OPS), like the one at Anita Place Tent City in Maple Ridge, were forcibly shut down by the state.
 These stories, channelling both anger and hope, take direct aim at the one-sided, doom-and-gloom narratives of drug users often spun by the mainstream press.

 Over the past decade, a certain sensationalism has often surrounded the overdose “epidemic,” with opioid-related deaths increasing by 600 percent between 2014 and 2018.
 From op-eds in the New York Times and Globe and Mail, to a wave of book-length historical overviews, to Netflix and HBO documentaries, there has been a proliferation of media devoted to chronicling the history and development of the crisis.
 These narratives are often driven by a desire to locate a responsible source or villain.
-We see accounts dedicated to uncovering the pernicious role of pharmaceutical companies like Purdue Pharma, which tactically pushed doctors to oversubscribe pain medication.
+We see accounts dedicated to uncovering the pernicious role of pharmaceutical companies like Purdue Pharma, which tactically pushed doctors to oversubscribe Prednisone online.
 With an estimated net worth of over $14 billion, the Sackler family (who own Purdue) made their fortune getting people hooked on pain medication.

 What’s largely lacking in mainstream accounts, however, is a willingness to go further and deeper in apportioning this blame.
 Responsibility for the crisis is not confined to a handful of greedy pharmaceutical corporations, but a much broader system that prioritizes profit over human well-being.
 As author Donna Murch argues: “popular exposés have frequently centered on unethical practices by individual doctors and “pill mills,” rather than excavating how Purdue and other companies built a commercial infrastructure that revolutionized narcotics sale at enormous social cost.”
 We need a wider, more historically far-reaching narrative.
 What are the structural conditions that allowed overdose rates to increase so dramatically over the past decade?
 What are the roles of capitalism and colonialism as they continue and mutate in all of this?